Our Work Starts with You.

-With the gentle falling of another caressing rainfall, chores done, cows milked, bread rising and most of the gardening put on hold, I’ve filled the French press with coffee and grabbed my morning reading for some further edification from Wendell Berry as articulated in Citizenship Papers.
+With the gentle caressing of another rainfall, chores done, cows milked, bread rising and most of the gardening put on hold, I’ve filled the French press with coffee and grabbed my morning reading for some further edification from Wendell Berry as articulated in Citizenship Papers.
 Today’s “reading” was from the chapter titled “Going to Work”, words that always give me pause and make my ears perk up.

 Subheading V.- Nevertheless, their work will have a precise and practical influence, first on the place where it is being done, and then on every place where its products are used, on every place where its attitude toward its products is felt, on every place to which its by-products are carried.